dcasso/the-wild-oasis/README.md

 # The Wild Oasis

-Main project in Jonas Schemdtmann's react course.
+Main project in Jonas Schemdtmann's react course done with react.